hertogp/iptable/README.md

   - `more/less` exclude `prefix` from search results, unless 2nd arg is true
   - `radixes` excludes mask nodes from iteration, unless 2nd arg is true
+  - `incr/decr`’s offset parameter is optional and defaults to 1
-  - module functions return nil or errors and set `iptable.error` to some string
+  - module functions return nils on errors and set `iptable.error` to some string
   - iptable never clears the iptable.error itself